 Do you need to collect and remit sales tax in Florida?

-If you meet the economic or physical nexus threshold in Florida, you must register with the Florida Department of Revenue to collect, report and remit sales and use tax to the state.
+f you meet the economic or physical nexus threshold in Florida, you must register with the Florida Department of Revenue to collect, report and remit Florida State sales tax and use tax to the state.
 There are two ways to register:

 There are a few situations that may exempt you from needing to register and file sales tax in Florida, such as providing non-taxable services or selling through a Marketplace Facilitator.
 However, in most situations where tangible goods are sold, sales tax must be charged and remitted to the state.